OpenNebula/docs/source/open_cluster_deployment/networking_setup/vxlan.rst

 Configuring OpenNebula
 --------------------------------------------------------------------------------

-You need to update ``/var/lib/one/remotes/etc/vnm/OpenNebulaNetwork.conf`` file to:
+You need to update the ``/var/lib/one/remotes/etc/vnm/OpenNebulaNetwork.conf`` file by:

-1. Set BGP EVPN as the control plane for your BUM traffic, ``:vxlan_mode``.
+1. Setting BGP EVPN as the control plane for your BUM traffic, ``:vxlan_mode``.
-2. Select the hypervisor is going to send the traffic to the VTEP.
+2. Selecting the hypervisor that is going to send the traffic to the VTEP.
 This can be either ``dev``, to forward the traffic through the ``PHY_DEV`` interface defined in the Virtual Network template, or ``local_ip`` to route the traffic using the first IP configured in ``PHY_DEV``.
-3. Finally you may want to add the nolearning option to the VXLAN link.
+3. Finally, you may want to add the nolearning option to the VXLAN link.

 .. code::